Sanavesa/BattleArena/README.md

 The following are the subsections of rules for the Battle Arena game.

 ### Map
 The map is a 20x20 grid that is vertically symmetrical.
 The map is randomly generated for each game, populated with walls and health packs.
+Top-left coordinate is (0,0) and the bottom-right is (19,19).
+The y-axis is inverted.

 ### Round
 The game is round-based, meaning that each round both players perform their actions simultaneously.